Phendimetrazine (By mouth)

 Capsule, Long Acting Capsule, Tablet

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Carefully follow your doctor's instructions for a reduced-calorie diet plan and regular exercise.

 - Take the tablet 1 hour before a meal.
 Take the capsule 30 to 60 minutes before a meal.